ceticamarco/dc/man.md

 Reads a line from the terminal and executes it.
 This command allows a macro to request input from the user.

+**'**

+Pops a string off the stack, use it as a filepath, read its content and execute it.

 # EXAMPLES
 Below, there are some practical problems solved using **dc**.